 Why doesn’t health insurance pay for maintenance chiropractic care?

 Some health insurance plans don’t cover maintenance chiropractic care because many health insurance companies don’t see maintenance care as medically necessary.

 Why don’t they consider it medically necessary?
 That’s a question only insurers can address.

-It’s likely they prefer to pay for treatments that help people recover from an illness, injury, or other situation.
-They don’t want to pay for are treatments after someone hits a plateau and stops showing signs of improvement.
+It’s likely they prefer to pay for treatments that help people recover from an illness, injury or other situation.
+They don’t want to pay for treatments after someone hits a plateau and stops showing signs of improvement.
 That’s a common reason few health plans cover maintenance chiropractic care.

 Don’t assume that’s true of your plan, though.
 Before you schedule anything, review your plan and see if it says anything about chiropractor visits.
 If it doesn’t, contact the insurance company and ask for clarity.
 And don’t just ask if your policy covers this type of care, but when and how much and for how long as well.